pablodiazgutierrez/remora/README.md

 Requires using your own key and secret (Twitter API docs are great; use them!)

 These tools were developed at Appfluence (http://www.appfluence.com), which owns their copyright.
 We produce Priority Matrix, a simple and effective task management software for busy people.

+We write regularly on our blog about productivity and getting things done: http://www.appfluence.com/productivity.
+That's also the fastest way to reach us if you have any comments or suggestions.